phonowell/genshin-impact-script/README.md

 ### Use E skill when character debuts

-When you press or hold `numeric key` to switch characters, the character will automatically use E skill when he/she appears on the stage.
+When you press or hold down the `number key` to switch characters, the character will automatically cast the corresponding E skill when he/she appears on the stage.

 ### Better running/jumping

 Use better running when long pressing `right click`.
 Automatically open wind glider when jumping.

-### Fast item pickup
+### Fast pickup/skip conversations

-Quickly pick up items when the `f` key is pressed.
+Quickly pick up items/skip conversations when `f` key is pressed.

 ### Record/replay action